jonnonz1/nz-statute-book/acts/public/1908/incorporated-societies-act-1908.md

 Except when otherwise expressly provided by this Act or by the rules of a society, membership of a society shall not be deemed to confer upon the members any right, title, or interest, either legal or equitable, in the property of the society.

 ### 15 Contracts by society
-(1) Any contract which, if made between private persons, must be by deed shall, when made by a society, be in writing under the common seal of the society.
+(1) Any contract that, if made between private persons, must be by deed shall, when made by a society, be in writing under the common seal of the society.
-(2) Any contract which, if made between private persons, must be in writing signed by the parties to be charged therewith may, when made by a society, be in writing signed by any person acting on behalf of and under the express or implied authority of the society.
+(2) Any contract that, if made between private persons, must be in writing signed by the parties to be charged therewith may, when made by a society, be in writing signed by any person acting on behalf of and under the express or implied authority of the society.
-(3) Any contract which, if made between private persons, might be made without writing may, when made by a society, be made without writing by any person acting on behalf of and under the express or implied authority of the society.
+(3) Any contract that, if made between private persons, might be made without writing may, when made by a society, be made without writing by any person acting on behalf of and under the express or implied authority of the society.

 ### 16 Service of summons, etc, on society
 Any summons, notice, order, or other document required to be served upon a society may be served by leaving the same at the society's registered office, or by sending it through the post in a registered letter addressed to the society at that office.